|Name||浙江 (zhè jiāng) ['Qiantang River' 'river'] Old Name Chekiang WG|

 At the Orchid Pavilion ➚ Shaoxing there is an outstanding display of calligraphy.
 However the city of Shaoxing is best known for its rice wine which is produced in vast quantities.
 Shaoxing was the capital of the short-lived Yue kingdom ➚ in the Zhou dynasty.
 The famous modern writer Lu Xun, was born there and it was also the base for the Republican heroine Qiu Jin ➚.

 Ningbo ➚ rose to prominence as a sea port in the Tang dynasty and became a treaty port in the 19th century.
 Chiang Kaishek was brought up nearby; since then it has somewhat lost out to nearby Shanghai.
-Wenzhou to the South is another ancient sea port that like Ningbo became a treaty port in 1876 mainly for trade in tea - another famous Zhejiang export (noted varieties are Longjing and Huiming ➚Green Tea).
+Wenzhou to the South is another ancient sea port that like Ningbo became a treaty port in 1876 mainly for trade in tea - another famous Zhejiang export with noted varieties Longjing and Huiming ➚Green Tea.

 Silk has always been an important industry and Zhejiang produces 30% of China's output.
 Zhejiang is now a heavily urbanized province with a high population density.
 It has a warm and rather wet climate, receiving frequent Typhoons in summer from the South China Sea.